 For more than 20 years, Glenn Chambers has devoted his knowledge and expertise to the growth and development of LoJac Enterprises Inc. With a bachelor’s degree in civil engineering from the University of Tennessee–Knoxville and experience in highway construction and engineering, Chambers has proved himself a valuable asset to both the company and the community.
 He is involved with the Tennessee Road Builders Association, American Road & Transportation Builders Association, and the Young Executive Development Program.
 Chambers is married to Nora, and has three children.

-Kellie Mires, chief financial officer and daughter of LoJac president Donald Chambers, has served as a vital instrument in the LoJac team since 1998.
-With a thorough background in finance, including a bachelor’s degree in accounting and CPA certification, Mires manages all accounting and information technology for LoJac and maintains banking and surety relationships.
-Like her father and brother, Mires is also heavily involved in the community, participating in such organizations as the American Institute of Certified Public Accountants, Tennessee Society of Certified Public Accountants, Construction Financial Management Association, and as board treasurer of Tennessee Career Construction Days.
+Kellie Mires, vice president finance and corporate planning, has served as a vital instrument in the LoJac team since 1998.
+With a thorough background in finance, including a bachelor’s degree in accounting and CPA certification, Mires manages information technology and tax planning for LoJac.
+Mires is also heavily involved in the community, participating in such organizations as the American Institute of Certified Public Accountants, Tennessee Society of Certified Public Accountants, Construction Financial Management Association, and as board treasurer of Tennessee Career Construction Days.
 Mires and her husband, Monty, have two children.

 Jack D. Lowery

-Corporate Officer, Merger and Acquisitions – LoJac Holding Companies
+Corporate Officer, Legal Counsel – LoJac Holding Companies

-LoJac was founded in 1983 by Donald G. Chambers and B.F.
-(Jack) Lowery.
+LoJac was founded in 1983 by B.F.
+(Jack) Lowery and Donald G. Chambers.
 Today, Jack Lowery is CEO and chairman of the board and Donald G. Chambers is president.

 • LoJac Inc. was organized and incorporated in the State of Tennessee on April 6, 1983